Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 ``````````````````````````````````````````````````````````````````````````````````````````````````

-In the band model we need to use the **RecordPermissionTrait** to add the
+We can change the Band model to extends the AbstractProtectedCRUDRecord model to
-permission functions to the model.
+add standard read, write and delete permissions to the model.
 We must also define a **roles** relation that points to the BandRole model.

-Finally we need to define permission contants that describe the different permission types.
-They are prefixed with "PERMISSION_"

-For example:
+The permissions system is very flexible.
+Any constant prefixed with "PERMISSION_" will
+automatically become a permission type.

+The AbstractProtectedCRUDRecord already has these defined:

 - PERMISSION_READ
 - PERMISSION_WRITE